Volunteer

 • Virtual training and information sessions take place over Zoom (April – May)

-• Site orientation and in-person training sessions take place in Sen̓áḵw/Vanier Park (late May/early June)
+• Site orientation and in-person training sessions take place in Sen̓áḵw/Vanier Park (early June)

 Requirements

 • Bard Volunteers must be available from mid-May to mid-September.
-While we have volunteer opportunities throughout the year, this is when our season takes place and requires our full complement of volunteers.
+While we have volunteer opportunities throughout the year, this is when our season takes place and requires our full team of volunteers.

 • You must be 16 years or older

-• You must be able to work a minimum of 25 hours, but we hope that volunteers will commit to the equivalent of one shift per week throughout the season.
+• You must be able to work a minimum of 25 hours.
+It is our hope that volunteers will commit to the equivalent of one shift per week throughout the season.
 We have shifts ranging from 2 to 5 hours and scheduling is extremely flexible.

 • A basic level of English is needed (knowledge of other languages is an asset!).